-The Council is required to produce an annual plan showing how it intends to fulfil its statutory duties and deliver Food Control services.
+Members were advised that Council is required to produce an annual plan showing how it intends to fulfil its statutory duties and deliver Food Control services.

-Copies of the Food Service Delivery Plan 2019/2020 and the review of the Food Service Delivery Plan 2018/2019 are enclosed.
+Copies of the Food Service Delivery Plan 2019/2020 and the review of the Food Service Delivery Plan 2018/2019 were circulated.